EMC China Lab

 Electrical products exported to Australia mainly include household appliances and automotive electronics.
 If your electrical product is to be exported to Australia, it must undergo rcm certification.

-RCM certification involves several regulatory frameworks, such as electrical safety, telecommunications safety, EMC safety, electromagnetic energy (EME) safety, and radio frequency (RF) safety.
+RCM certification involves several regULatory frameworks, such as electrical safety, telecommunications safety, EMC safety, electromagnetic energy (EME) safety, and radio frequency (RF) safety.
 This article provides a detailed analysis of how a household or automotive electrical product can meet RCM requirements.

 How Electrical Products Meet RCM Requirements